-SUBDIVISION - Subdivision shall mean the division of a tract of land into two or more lots and shall include re-subdivision; and shall relate to the process of subdivision on the land or territory subdivided.
-The division of a tract of land into two or more lots shall not constitute a subdivision if, at the time it was made, every lot within said tract had frontage, in compliance with the Zoning By-Law, on
+SUBDIVISION - The division of a tract of land into two or more lots, and shall include resubdivision, and shall relate to the process of subdivision or the land or territory subdivided.
+The division of a tract of land into two or more lots shall not constitute a subdivision if, at the time it was made, every lot within said tract had frontage, in compliance with the Zoning Bylaw, on:

-- (1) a public way as laid out by the Selectmen or a way which the Town Clerk certifies is maintained and used as a public way, - (2) a way shown on a plan previously approved and endorsed under subdivision control, or - (3) a way in existence on January 23, 1956, having in the opinion of the Planning Board, sufficient width, suitable grades, and adequate construction to provide for the needs of vehicular and pedestrian traffic and municipal services in relation to the proposed use of the land abutting thereon or served.
-Conveyance or other instruments adding to, taking away from, or changing the size and shape of lots in such a manner as not to leave any lot so affected without the required frontage, or the division of a tract of land on which two or more buildings were standing on January 23, 1956, into separate lots, on each of which one such building remains standing shall not constitute a subdivision.
+- A. A public way as laid out by the Selectmen or a way which the Town Clerk certifies is maintained and used as a public way; - B. A way shown on a plan previously approved and endorsed under subdivision control; or - C. A way in existence on January 23, 1956, having, in the opinion of the Planning Board, sufficient width, suitable grades, and adequate construction to provide for the needs of vehicular and pedestrian traffic and municipal services in relation to the proposed use of the land abutting thereon or served.
+Conveyance or other instruments adding to, taking away from, or changing the size and shape of lots in such a manner as not to leave any lot so affected without the required frontage, or the division of a tract of land on which two or more buildings were standing on January 23, 1956, into separate lots, on each of which one such building remains standing, shall not constitute a subdivision.

-SUBDIVISION CONTROL - Subdivision control shall mean the power of regulating the subdivision of land granted by the control law.
+SUBDIVISION CONTROL - The power of regulating the subdivision of land granted by the Subdivision Control Law.